Infrastructure testing has a stupid missing feature: undo.

 No cloud bills.
 No waiting.
 No manual cleanup.

-The script creates Ubuntu VMs that mimic the behavior of real cloud providers like EC2 or DigitalOcean.
-You get an ubuntu user with passwordless sudo access, exactly what your deployment tool expects.
+The script creates Ubuntu VMs that mimic the parts of cloud providers that matter for deployment tests.
+You get an ubuntu user with passwordless sudo access because that is what many deployment tools expect.

-It also handles the plumbing that’s easy to forget:
+It also handles the plumbing people forget until it breaks:

 - Generates a dedicated SSH keypair — Stored locally in a